Who Moved My Cheese teaches the readers human nature and self-development through a simple and entertaining parable of

 - Change will happen: don’t grow dependent on the status quo and be ready

 - Don’t be afraid of venturing towards the unknown: the longer you live slave of your fear, the worse off you’ll be

 - Sometimes think less and act more

 As a parable, Who Moved My Cheese is not easy to summarize.
 So I won’t try.
 Instead of giving you the story, I will tell you the lessons learned from it.

 Just keep in mind this is a novel taking place in a maze, with two “little humans” and two mice.

-The maze is a metaphor of life, and the cheese is a metaphor of what we really want in life.
+The maze is a metaphor for life, and the cheese is a metaphor for what we really want in life.

 #1.
 Act More, Think Less (ie.: we think too much)

-The two humans instead, called Hem and Haw, plotted all kinds of strategy to make their search more efficient.
+The two humans instead, called Hem and Haw, plotted all kinds of strategies to make their search more efficient.

 All that thinking though didn’t really help them achieve better results.

-As a matter of fact, it often only confused the humans more, and they would have been better off just scuttling around like the mice did.
+As a matter of fact, it often only confused the humans more, and they would have been better off just scuttling around as the mice did.

 - Think less, act more